antoine71/OC-P13_OCLettings/README.md

 ## Deployement using Heroku CLI

 The application is pre-configured to be deployed on Heroku for production.
-This procedure assumes that you already have created locally a container named `oc-lettings`as described before.
+This procedure assumes that you already have created locally a container named `oc-lettings` as described above.

 1. Create a user account on [Heroku](https://www.heroku.com)
 2. Download and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)